-required by RCRA

-Location All ODS must be obtained from The ODS was sourced at Virginia, United

-sources in the United States, Canada, States and destroyed at a RCRA facility

-or their territories.
-All ODS must be located in Unio, United States.

 destroyed at a RCRA permitted

+destruction facility in the US or TEAP

 compliant destruction facilities

-outside of the US
+outside of the US.

 ODS Material The destruction of the following The only ODS included for crediting are

-substances are eligible under the eligible refrigerants.
+ODS Widterial substances are eligible under the eligible refrigerants.

-Methodology
+Methodology engible refrigerants.

+Wethodology

 ODS:

 - CFC-11

 - CFC-12

 - CFC-13

 - CFC-113

 - CFC-114

 - CFC-115

 - HCFC-22

 - HCFC-123

+1.16.
+6 ==6

 Insulation Foam Sources:

 - CFC-11

 - CFC-12

 - CFC-114

 - HCFC-22

 - HCFC-141b

 - HCFC-142b

 - HFC-134a

 - HFC-245fa

 - HFC-365mfc

 Medical Aerosol Sources:

 - CFC-11

 - CFC-12

 - CFC-114

 - HCFC-22

 - HCFC-142b

 Fire Suppressant Sources:

 - Halon 1211

 - Halon 1301

 Solvent Sources:

+- CFC-11

+- CFC-113

+- HCFC-123

+- HCFC-141b

+- HCFC-225ca

+- HCFC-225cb

-CFC-11 CFC-113 HCFC-123 HCFC-141b HCFC-225ca HCFC-225cb Stockpile Limitation Any refrigerants obtained from a government stockpile or inventory are eligible only if they are not required to be destroyed or converted.
+Stockpile Limitation Any refrigerants obtained from a government stockpile or inventory are eligible only if they are not required to be destroyed or converted.
 The project does not involve any government stockpile or inventory.
 Start Date Project start date is defined as the date on which the earliest destruction activity of a project commences, documented on a Certificate of Destruction.
 The project start date and destruction commencement date are the same date as documented on the included Certificate of Destruction.
 Reporting Periods Reporting period must not exceed 12 consecutive months.
 Project reporting period begins on the project start date.
 Project reporting period begins on the project start date and does not exceed 12 months.
 This reporting period is provided in the included Monitoring Report.
 Crediting Periods Project crediting period is the same as the reporting period.
 The project crediting period is the same as the reporting period as indicated in the Monitoring Report.